TABLOID JOURNALISM VS INVESTIGATIVE JOURNALISM

 Michael Jackson’s properties got raided several times by police forces, his computers were meticulously investigated by the FBI, he barely had any privacy, his genitals were photographed by the police, tabloids continuously sought to publish scandalous stories about him (paying huge amounts of money for whoever wanted to tell a story), and he constantly had people around who wanted to take advantage of him (as is also testified by the Schleiters in their Open Letter).
 In 1993, during the first of two cases leveled against him during his lifetime, Michael Jackson and his legal team relentlessly tried to get the criminal trial ahead of the civil trial by filing motions, all of which were rejected by Judge David Rothman.
 California law at the time allowed the civil trial to go ahead of the criminal trial.
 Michael Jackson and his legal team lost four (yes, four) motions in their attempt to postpone the civil suit until the criminal proceedings were completed.
 In other words, Michael Jackson was eager to go to trial to clear his name, but he didn’t stand a chance.
 That’s how “powerful” he was.

 Even when Michael Jackson was acquitted on all counts in 2005 for a case that was actually too ridiculous to go to trial at all (see above why), he had to face the fact that many people still believed in his guilt.
 And (tabloid) media kept feeding that perception.
 Michael Jackson could never defend himself against the bulk of venomous tabloid vomit.
 Again, that’s how “powerful” he was.
 Some people keep thinking Michael Jackson was acquitted in the Arvizo case because of his power and money, without looking at the case itself and its ridiculousness.
 Leaving Neverland of course confirms that assumption (at first sight that is).
-And anyone who dares to consider even the possibility that Michael Jackson is innocent of the charges levelled against him, is arrogantly labeled “a crazy, irrational fan”.
+And anyone who dares to consider even the possibility that Michael Jackson is innocent of the charges leveled against him, is arrogantly labeled “a crazy, irrational fan”.
 And yet people who are not a fan of Michael Jackson have spoken out against Leaving Neverland and have discredited the allegations by Robson and Safechuck.

 If the #MeToo movement wants us to accept that emotionally manipulative and deceitful cinematic productions by powerful media, launched to the world for big money, are more important to determine a person’s guilt than the facts that are revealed through arduous investigative proceedings – selling the former as “rational” and the latter as “irrational” -, then the #MeToo movement will eventually be more about defending grifters than about defending real victims of (child) sexual abuse.

 That is not a world that I want to be a part of.
+This world:

 P.S.
 OTHER CASES KILLING THE #MeToo MOVEMENT